7 BEST Towns Near Olympic National Park Worth Visiting!

 Why Visit

-If you’re taking the Bainbridge ferry from Seattle en route to the national park, you’ll drive through Poulsbo, making it a convenient stop for food and sight-seeing.
+If you take the Bainbridge ferry from Seattle en route to the national park, you’ll drive through Poulsbo, making it a convenient stop for food and sight-seeing.
 Not only is it convenient, but downtown Poulsbo is also pretty cute.

 I live here and love walking on Front Street to pick up donuts from Sluy’s or the tastiest vegan burgers from Juicy J’s.
 (Honestly, even my carnivore husband loves their burgers.)